-Financial aid recipients who withdraw from school or stop attending classes may be required to repay all or part of the financial aid they received.
+Financial aid recipients who withdraw, officially or unofficially, from all of their courses or stop attending classes may be required to repay all or part of the financial aid they received, for the period that aid was awarded.
 Recipients may also be required to pay back to the college all, or a portion, of tuition charges.
 Students who attend more than 60 percent of the semester are considered to have earned 100 percent of the federal or state aid received.
 Contact the Financial Aid Office for more information on Return of Title IV funds.